Aman for all seasons

 The Amankora Punakha derives much of its luxurious charm from its location.
 Built around a lovingly restored traditional Bhutanese house on loan from an extended member of the royal family, it does a winning job of taking its design cues from the local style.
 The original property has been repurposed into the restaurant on the main first floor.
 The other floors contain various small game rooms, lounges, and dining enclaves.
 There is even a room with an altar where guests can arrange to have a blessing from a local monk.
 The suites are housed in large handsome buildings that compliment the original architecture.
 The new infinity pool sits serenely atop sloping views of farmland giving way to Punakhas deep blue-green mountains.
 The entire property emanates a deep sense of calm from the moment one first sets foot on it.

 Jessica Cator (Staff)

-The Amankora Punaka was by far my favorite Aman property in Bhutan.
+The Amankora Punaka was by far my favourite Aman property in Bhutan.
 The main house of the hotel is a beautifully converted farm house, and the patio where you can take you breakfast and lunch, has a wonderful view over the valley.
 The property is only accessible by bridge which is a fantastic way to arrive.

 Daniel Smith (Staff)

-This is our favorite Amankora Hotel in Bhutan as it is built around a wonderful Bhutanese farmhouse.
+This is our favourite Amankora Hotel in Bhutan as it is built around a wonderful Bhutanese farmhouse.
 It contains some superb 'cubby holes' where you can sit and read a book.
 Its location is really rural meaning you can easily take a day walk or two, or head off the local Dzong to see the monks chant at morning prayers.

 A visit to Chimmi Lhakhang